MajidAli44/YOLOv8-Train-on-Custom-Datasets/README.md

 valid: (Complete path to dataset valid folder)

 ### Classes
+### nc: 3
-nc: 5# replace according to your number of classes
+replace according to your number of classes

 ### classes names
 replace all class names list with your classes names
-names: ['person', 'bicycle', 'car', 'motorcycle', 'airplane']
+names: ['person', 'head', 'hat']

 ## Start Training